Exit Planning

 - Resolve any outstanding tax issues, liens, or legal matters that could complicate due diligence

-- Take a hard look at your online presence — reviews, social media, Google Business Profile — and shore up anything that doesn't reflect the current quality of the operation
+- Take a hard look at your online presence, including reviews, social media, and Google Business Profile, and shore up anything that doesn't reflect the current quality of the operation

 - Schedule a formal valuation with your broker to set a realistic, data-driven asking price